 gunicorn -w 4 -b 0.0.0.0:8888 myproject:app

-to start serving the Flask application on 4 processes.
+This will start serving the Flask application on 4 processes.

 The performance and scalability of your App will depend on the compute demands of your application, and the compute resources available on the host machine.
 If there is a command in your application that will use 100MB RAM and 20% of a standard VM CPU, then an executor host machine with 1 core and 1 GB RAM could handle 5 concurrent users running that command without suffering reduced performance.
 A 6th user attempting to run the command would cause the App’s performance to suffer.
 There would be RAM available, but not enough CPU cycles.